| |

 Time: 7 am

-Shape the dough by folding it in on four sides, using your hands to coax it into a round shape.
+Shape the dough by folding it in on four sides.
+Then, use your hands to coax it into a round shape.
 Flip over the dough and spin it gently towards you in a clockwise direction, pushing with the other hand.
 This will create surface tension in the top of the dough.

 Place the dough into a floured bowl or banneton and refrigerate for one hour.